 Diagnostic Workup for Burns in Children

 Certain laboratory investigations might provide some helpful information in the management of the child with burns.
-A complete blood count can help in the exclusion of anemia, leukocytosis and thrombocytopenia which can complicate a case of severe burn.
+A complete blood count can help in the exclusion of anemia, leukocytosis, and thrombocytopenia which can complicate a case of a severe burn.

 Plasma glucose levels should be determined to exclude hyperglycemia.
 Severe hyperglycemia can be associated with impaired skin healing and should be corrected aggressively.

-Urea and electrolytes should be checked at baseline and on a daily basis thereafter the initiation of fluid replacement therapy.
-Urine output should also be monitored in children who are admitted at a burns unit.
-Urinary catheterization is recommended and the optimum urinary output should be 1 ml/kg/h.
+Urea and electrolytes should be checked at baseline and daily thereafter.
+After the initiation of fluid replacement therapy.
+Urine output should be monitored in children who are admitted at a burns unit to assess the adequacy of fluid resuscitation.
+Urinary catheterization is recommended, and the optimum urinary output should be 1 mL/kg/h.

 Treatment of Burns in Children

-The total resuscitation amount of fluid needed per Parkland formula can be calculated by multiplying 4 ml of Hartmann’s solution by the child’s weight by the calculated percentage of BSA burn.
-The first half of the calculated amount should be given within the first 8 hours after the burn while the remainder half should be given in the subsequent 16 hours.
+The total resuscitation amount of fluid needed per Parkland formula can be calculated by multiplying 4 mL of Hartmann’s solution by the child’s weight by the calculated percentage of BSA burn.
+The first half of the calculated amount should be given within the first 8 hours after the burn, while the remaining half should be given in the subsequent 16 hours.